niels-oz/sample-genai/readme.md

 # Gen AI ft.
 CRM

-This is a Python application to showcase generative AI used in a CRM.
+This is a Python application to show generative AI used in a CRM.

 ## How it works

-The application provides you with mockup CRM.
+The application provides you with mock up CRM.
 The application uses Streamlit to create the GUI.
 It uses ChatGPT's complete webservice to query the LLM.

 ## Installation